Examples: Spoilers Ahoy

 - The goal of the game in the Interactive Fiction title Inhumane is to enter a pyramid full of traps and get killed by every single one.
 Even if you succeed in all of this, the throwaway in-joke about the author's math teacher destroys your mind when you try to exit the pyramid with the treasure.

 - Hawke in Dragon Age II.
 Fails to save his/her sibling in the beginning.
+Fails to keep his/her remaining sibling safe.
 Fails to save his/her mother from a serial killer.
 Fails to stop the Qunari attack on Kirkwall.
 Fails to prevent the Mage/Templar War.
 Fails to properly kill Corypheus.
-Basically, every major story quest will have the worst possible outcome and the player's choices will make no difference.
+Essentially, Hawke tries to stand against massive wave after massive wave and most of what they achieve is getting soaked to the bone.
+Even their one unambiguous success (the Deep Roads expedition which makes them rich) turns out to have disastrous effects in the long run thanks to their discovery of red lyrium, and potentially gets their remaining sibling infected with the Blight.
+The best that can be said for Hawke is that their actions at least prevented bad situations from becoming many times worse.
 In Dragon Age: Inquisition, the Nightmare demon taunts Hawke with the fact that nothing s/he did made a big difference and that s/he couldn't even succeed in saving Kirkwall.

 - Walker from Spec Ops: The Line.
 His attempts to be a hero, save Dubai and thwart Konrad all end in failure, and despite his protests to the contrary it's 100% his own fault (and your's.)
 By the end, he's accidentally killed Dubai citizens with white phosphorus mortars, destroyed Dubai's only source of water, dooming the surviving inhabitants to die in the harsh desert sandstorm, gotten his squadmates killed, and in the end Konrad was Dead All Along and the voice in the radio taunting him for most of the game was in his own head.